meownoid/sharpei/README.md

 Sharpei is a tool for creating thumbnails and easy photo publishing built on top of the [vips](https://github.com/libvips/libvips) library.

-- Focuses on image quality
+- Focus on image quality
 - Fast
 - Easy and convinient command line interface
 - Aware of ICC profiles